Find Grad Schools

 44% Racial-Ethnic Minorities*

 University of St. Augustine for Health Sciences tops the list of the most popular school in the U.S. for health professions majors who are seeking their doctor's degree.
 Each year, around 4,700 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 1,065 doctor's degrees were handed out to health professions majors at USAHS.
-Around 44% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+During the most recent year for which we have data, 1,065 people received their doctor's degree in health professions from USAHS.
+Around 44% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #2